mtgjson/mtgjson-website/docs/file-models/deck/README.md

 > - **Introduced:** `v4.3.0`

 > ### releaseDate
-> Release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for the set.
+> The release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for the set.
 Returns `null` if the set was not formally released as a product.
 >
 > - **Type:** `string | null`
 > - **Introduced:** `v4.3.0`